 Domestic Violence and Abuse AWARENESS TRAINING

-This Domestic Violence training course helps people who work with children and adults to understand what domestic violence is, how it may begin, who perpetrates abuse, and how to identify when it may be happening.
-The course outlines the impact that domestic violence and abuse has on victims and children, and assists learners to understand how to respond appropriately to their concerns.
+This Domestic Violence and Abuse Awareness training course helps support staff who work with children and adults to understand what domestic violence is, how it may begin, who perpetrates abuse, and how to identify when it may be happening.

 Who should attend?

-This online domestic violence and abuse course is suitable for professionals in any industry who have contact with children, young adults, and/or their families.
+This online Domestic Violence and Abuse Awareness course is suitable for professionals in any industry who have contact with children, young adults, and/or their families.

 By the end of the course delegates will be able to;

 - Describe what the terms domestic violence and abuse

 - Appreciate the dynamics and barriers that make it hard to report and difficult to escape from